TEAMMATES/teammates/docs/maintainer-guide.md

    * No: to be dealt on a case-by-case basis.
 Possible actions include closing the issue, applying `s.OnHold` label and revisiting the issue in the future, or simply accepting the issue with low priority.
 In any case, leave a comment to explain the rationale of such action.
 1. Accept the issue by categorizing:
    * For messages directed to the team, add the label `c.Message`, and post a comment if you can respond or know someone who can.
 If the message is about help requests, add the label `a-DevHelp` as well.
    * For other types of issues, add the category labels as appropriate.
-Do NOT add `e.*` label.
      * Issues marked as `c.Message` and `c.Release` are exempted from all other labels.
      * If an issue is at priority `p.High` or higher, labels `d.FirstTimers` and `d.Contributors` cannot be applied to it.